Change Management 101: Ensuring Project Management Software Adoption

 Friday, November 7, 2014

-According to Pinnacle Enterprise Management Specialists, adoption is a real challenge in implementing project management solutions.
+According to Pinnacle Management Systems, Inc. Specialists, adoption is a real challenge in implementing project management solutions.
 Will the workforce use the tool dependably?
 How long will it take before they’re truly adept at operating the software?
 Will it end up unused and gathering dust after all the time and money invested in it?

 Barriers to new software adoption

 - New technology disrupts the way people perform their jobs.